top of page

 1. Print feel & aesthetic trade-offs

-• Sublimation’s main advantage is that you get a very soft “feel” because the ink is absorbed into the substrate.
+• Sublimation’s main advantage is that you get a very smooth “feel” because the ink is absorbed into the substrate.

 • With UV DTF, the print sits on or slightly above the surface (though with lamination you can minimise texture).
 For many applications, that’s acceptable or even an advantage (e.g. gloss, dimensionality).